DisnakeDev/disnake/docs/api.rst

         If a channel is not found then it is an :class:`Object` with the ID being set.

         :type: List[Union[:class:`abc.GuildChannel`, :class:`Object`]]

+    .. attribute:: template

+        The template for new threads of a forum channel being changed.

+        :type: :class:`str`

+    .. attribute:: tags

+        The applied tags of a thread in a forum channel being changed.

+        If a tag is not found, then it is an :class:`Object` with the ID being set.

+        :type: List[Union[:class:`ThreadTag`, :class:`Object`]]

 Webhook Support
 ------------------